Donald Trump Sued By New York, Claiming Trump Used His Charity To Pay Off Business Debts, Decorate His Golf Club

 — Fox News (@FoxNews) June 14, 2018

 There were several accounts instances mentioned by the Washington Post.
-All of them come across as troubling to President Donald Trump.
+All of them comes across as troubling to President Donald Trump.

 One account noted in the lawsuit against Donald Trump alleges that the president spent over $330,000 in fines while running his campaign in 2016.